Scarlett Johansson Snaps On Oscars Red Carpet: No Time For ‘Ridiculous’ Question

 The actress, who was one of the presenter’s at Sunday’s Oscars ceremony, was clearly annoyed by a question asked by renowned celebrity interviewer Ryan Seacrest during her red carpet appearance.
 Seacrest was asking questions about the Ghost in the Shell actress’s preparations for her presenting role, and – rather innocently – asked if Johansson wore her impressive high heels during the rehearsal as well.

-But Scarlett Johansson made it perfectly clear that she had no time for what she considered to be a “ridiculous” questions.
+But Scarlett Johansson made it clear that she had no time for what she considered to be a “ridiculous” questions.

 “What a ridiculous question!”